Binoculars: simply the best way to improve your experience of watching birds in the garden and beyond.

 The distance from the pupil to the ocular lens.
 When at the correct distance the best viewing experience will be achieved.
 All Hawke binoculars are fitted with adjustable twist-up eye cups to help gain the correct eye relief distance and comfortable viewing experience.

 07 | Close Focus.

 The closest possible distance that the binoculars can be focused at.
-Binoculars with an ability to focus at close range allow for better viewing of nearby objects such as insects.
+Binoculars with an ability to focus at close range allow for better viewing of nearby objects such as insects and garden birds.